 There are two ways of handling this requirement.
-One is presented in Figure 6, where the beginning of the next control byte appears at the same time the LSB is being clocked out of the ADS8343.
+One is where the beginning of the next control byte appears at the same time the LSB is being clocked out of the ADS8345 (see Figure 6).
 This method allows for maximum throughput and 24 clock cycles per conversion.